Effects of Meth Use: Short-Term, Long-Term, Side Effects, and Treatment

 Because it is addictive in nature, those who take meth are more likely to crave the drug and to increase their dosages over time.
 This may lead to more severe side effects and a higher risk of death.

 Assess Your Level of Addiction

 There is a lengthy list of long-term health consequences for those who have experienced prolonged meth abuse.
 Many of these effects can be quite devastating to those suffering from meth addiction, and the cumulative health toll can ultimately result in death.
-While no means an exhaustive list, some of the potential side effects of meth use can include:
+While this is no means an exhaustive list, some of the potential long-term effects of methamphetamine use can include:

 - Prolonged appetite suppression.

 - Marked malnutrition and, in severe cases, starvation.

 - Central nervous system hyperactivity and muscle tics.

 - Formication, or the feeling of bugs crawling under the skin, which can cause users to scratch the skin off or to create lesions that may become infected.